-The seed round centers around the initial launch of your app, with the funding ranging from $10 thousand to $2 million.
-The investors in the round are primarily angel investors, startup incubators, and early-stage venture capitalists who are willing to take a risk with your mobile app idea.
+The seed stage centers around your app's initial launch, with the funding ranging from $10 thousand to $2 million.
+The investors are primarily angel investors, startup incubators, and early-stage venture capitalists who are willing to take a risk with your mobile app idea.

 Series A is when you focus on aligning your business goals and targeting large-scale venture capitalists for funding of $2 million to $15 million.
 By this stage, you should have a tangible, visual representation for your concept, refined your aim with the product, and have a solid understanding of its market value.

-Series B is where you work on building the company from a startup to mid-sized business, expanding the list of services offered, and growing your team.
+Series B is where you build the company from a startup to a mid-sized business, expand the list of services offered, and grow your team.
 At the moment, you should be going all out with your marketing and advertisement campaigns, have steady development processes, and active users boosting brand engagement.

 In funding rounds beyond Series B, focus your goals on business acquisitions, going public with your company, and stepping into new markets.